Active MLS Listings For the Lake Champlain Islands:

 Lake Champlain Islands History

 The Lake Champlain Islands have a rich history.
 The oldest settlement in Vermont was Fort St. Anne, originally a primitive outpost constructed in 1666 by Sieur la Mothe.
 St. Anne's Shrine, located at the site of the original fort, was the site of the first Catholic Mass.
 Grand Isle is the site of the Hyde log cabin, believed to be the oldest log cabin in the United States.

 Recreation on Lake Champlain Islands

 The Lake Champlain Islands are a haven for families and individuals who enjoy Lake Champlain.
-Summer temperatures range between the mid- 70’s to mid- 80’s.
-Most of the islands have public beaches such as: Sand Bar, Knight Point, and Alburg Dunes.
+Summer temperatures range from the mid-70s to the mid-80s.
+Most of the islands have public beaches such as Sand Bar, Knight Point, and Alburg Dunes.
 Entertainment consists of outdoor jazz or string quartet concerts in the evening, an afternoon of playing golf or cycling along the shoreline.
 According to the Islands Chamber of Commerce, tourism is the number one industry throughout the Islands, with farming the second largest.
-Such events that encourage tourism throughout the Islands include: The Lippizan Stallion performances in North Hero and the apple-picking season which occurs in October of every year.
+Such events that encourage tourism throughout the Islands include The Lippizan Stallion performances in North Hero and the apple-picking season which occurs in October of every year.

 Lake Champlain Islands Education

 Each island has its own elementary and middle schools, but there is no high school.
 High School students commute to the high school of their choice and the town pays the tuition.
 Bus services to the high schools vary by island and is limited to select schools.